AlanC25/GAME4004-2021/README.md

 - [Project Brief](https://drive.google.com/open?id=1-92K9HQPE5HhxVSYHcNwUxniUWW5Kp6v)

 ## Project Idea
-- You will play as an off-duty military pilot, when disaster strikes.
+- Level 1: You will play as an off-duty military pilot, when disaster strikes.
 As an unexpected alien invasion ensues, you must first, drive across the city to the military base, avoiding the destruction around you.
-- Once at the military base, you will board your ship, take to the skies and defend the city from a fleet alien ships.
+- Level 2: Once at the military base, you will board your ship, take to the skies and defend the city from a fleet alien ships.
+Avoid their attacks and hit them with your own to take them down.
+The longer you take, the more damage the city takes.
+Defeat all enemy ships before the city is completely destroyed.
-- All is not over that easily, once the ships are destroyed, you will be tasked with taking on the MOTHERSHIP!
+- Once you have destroyed all enemy ships and saved the city, you will be tasked with taking on the MOTHERSHIP!
+Avoid its attacks and hit its critical points to deal damage.

+## Mechanics
+- Driving - Standard 360 degree movement without elevation
+- Flying - Driving Mechanics with added elevation movements
+- Shooting - Projectile collision system
+- Damage System - Deal and take damage
+- Health System - Health indications & recovery items

+## Design
+- Futuristic city buildings
+- Realistic / Gritty style ships
+- Metallic/Chrome style buildings
+- Luminous projectile fire

 ## Inspirations
-- Space Invaders
+- Space Invaders (Concept)
 - Astroid
-- Halo (vehicle control)
+- Halo (vehicle control, aesthetic)
+- Star wars (vehicle/projectile style)